autonity/docs.autonity.org/concepts/system-model/index.md

 Fees for processing transactions on an Autonity network are paid in the protocol coin `auton`, the native balance of an Autonity account.

-Autonity uses Ethereum's [EIP-1559 <i class='fas fa-external-link-alt'></i>](https://eips.ethereum.org/EIPS/eip-1559) transaction fee mechanism for pricing gas in transaction fee markets
+Autonity uses Ethereum's [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) transaction fee mechanism for pricing gas in transaction fee markets

 #### EIP 1559 Transaction fee mechanism (TFM)